bajpai-lab/Acidosis-Cancer-RNAseq/2-DESeq-R/README.md

 }
 ```

 5. Generate and export the model matrix for troubleshooting / transparency of the process.
-Not entirely necessary, but makes for a nice visual when explaining some innerworkings and constraints of DESeq.
+Not critical to obtaining results, but generates an informative visual when explaining the innerworkings of DESeq and design constraints.
 ```R
 # Export model matrix
 mm <-model.matrix(design, meta)